 University: Research-based institutions that teach theory and the academic side of the subjects.

 Polytechnic University: Institutions that emphasize the practical side, preparing graduating international students for careers in applied fields.

-The tuition fee is free for students from Finland and other EU countries in Finland.
-International students need to pay a tuition fee that ranges anywhere from Euros per year.
+The tuition fee is free for domestic students and other EU countries.
+International students need to pay a tuition fee per year, which is reasonable.
 However, there are funding opportunities for education in Finland.
 Many Finnish universities provide generous scholarships to international students.
 These scholarships are based on academic performance.
 Some universities may offer a full tuition fee scholarship, making education effectively tuition-free.
 Mostly the scholarships for a percentage deduction on tuition fees are more common.

 According to Statistics Finland, 55 percent of university students reported having an employment contract while studying.
-Therefore.
-It is not uncommon to have a part-time job and study in Finland.
-A student is allowed to work 25 hours part-time job in Finland, unlike in other European countries.
+Therefore, it is not uncommon to have a part-time job while studying.
+A student is allowed to work 30 hours part-time job in Finland, unlike in other European countries.

-The capital city.
-Helsinki of, Finland is known as the second safest city in the world.
+The capital city, Helsinki of, Finland is known as the second safest city in the world.
 Outside the city, crime rates are remarkably low.
 Similarly, the corruption rate is also extremely low in Finland.
 The country was named as the least corrupted country for years.

 Scholarships are available to international students at any institution or university of applied sciences.

 The academic year of Finland starts on August 1 and finishes on July 31 the following year.
 The autumn period runs from August 1 to December 31, whereas the spring term runs from January 1 to July 31.
-The course offered by the Finland Universities are:
+The courses in the following sectprs offered by the Finland Universities are: